 In murder mysteries, rat poison and pesticides intentionally added to food are sometimes used to kill.
 Scientists have also warned they can cause birth defects.
-However, more recent research shows that relatively low levels of weed killers, indoor bug sprays, and other pesticides can cause cancer and other serious medical problems in children, and possibly adults.
+However, more recent research shows that relatively low levels of pesticides and indoor bug sprays can cause cancer and other serious medical problems in children, and possibly adults.

-A study published in September 2015 found that children exposed to indoor bug sprays and other insecticides are more likely to develop leukemia or lymphoma, and possibly brain cancer.
-This was an important study because it combined data from 16 smaller studies in a type of statistics called a meta-analysis.
-Although it was already known that many chemicals used in pesticides, such as certain organophosphates, can cause cancer, this study aimed to find out how much exposure is needed to cause cancer in children.
+A study published in 2020 found that children exposed to pesticides are more likely to develop cancer later in life.
+The study highlights an urgent need to prevent and child’s exposure to pesticides 1.
+Although it was already known that many chemicals used in pesticides, such as certain organophosphates, can cause cancer, the study aimed to find out how much exposure is likely to cause cancer in children.

 The evidence about the risks of various chemicals has been growing.
-In March 2015, the well-respected International Agency for Research on Cancer announced that the widely used weed killer called Roundup probably causes cancer in humans, based on animal studies.
-A study published in August 2015 found harmful effects in the liver and kidneys of rats exposed to low levels of Roundup in drinking water.
+There is some evidence that high level of exposures to pesticides, especially among farm workers, may increase the chances of developing lung cancer, but more research is needed on which pesticides are most likely to cause harm 2.
+In 2019, a University of Washington study showed that the use of a widely used weed killer called Roundup increases the chances of contracting non-Hodgkin lymphoma by 21% 3.
 Children are especially vulnerable to even small amounts of insecticides and pesticides that are meant to kill rodents or insects, even in tick and flea sprays used on pets, because children are smaller than adults and their bodies and brains are still developing.
-Roundup, which was banned in Sri Lanka in 2014 due to health concerns, as well as other weed killers are currently being investigated by scientists to learn more about the risks for adults and children.
+Roundup, which has been banned in 41 countries as of 2021 due to health concerns, as well as other weed killers are currently being investigated by scientists to learn more about the risks for adults and children.
+4.

-Several studies have found, for instance, that children exposed to organophosphates, which are common in household insecticides, in their early years tend to have lower IQ and more likely to show the behaviors typical of autism and attention deficit and hyperactivity disorders.
-Environmental Protection Agency.
+Several studies have found, for instance, that children exposed to organophosphates, which are common in household insecticides, in their early years tend to have lower IQ and more likely to show the behaviors typical of autism and attention deficit and hyperactivity disorders.6